jlinclabs/jlinx-docs/docs/micro-ledgers.md

 Microledgers can only be written to if you have the private key so technically you could move your private keys from one device to another and update your micro ledgers.
 However since micro ledgers are append only and can be served from any host, it would be a failure case if two hosts shared valid but conflicting updates

-So keys cannot move across devices and should be strictly semophored if multi-process or multi-threaded environments.
+So keys cannot move across devices and should be strictly semophored in multi-process or multi-threaded environments.

-This is why we have "hosts" instead of "nodes".
+This is why JLINX has "hosts" instead of "nodes".